hashicorp/vault-service-broker/README.md

   ```

   Grab the value for "token" and store it somewhere safe for now - you will need
-  this when configuring the Cloud Foundry Vault Service Broker.
+  this when configuring the HashiCorp Vault Service Broker.

 ### Service Broker Configuration